-An alternative could be seeing a movie (they have English language films, don’t worry) at the independent art house cinema Studio 28.
+An alternative could be seeing a movie (they have English language films, don’t worry) at the retro independent art house cinema, Studio 28.

 Start the second day of this Paris 2-day itinerary exploring the upmarket area of Le Marais, which was once where the aristocracy lived – and remains a fashionable, stylish area.

 One of the gems of Le Marais is Place De Vosges.
 It’s a 17th-century square with lawns, trees, statues and fountains.
 It was originally a place for the nobility to meet and socialise.
 These days, it’s a popular place to picnic or play petanque, which is a very French game.

 For me, what’s most impressive about it are the buildings that surround it: handsome red brick mansions with blue slate rooves.
 In the shady porticoes that run all the way around the square, there are some high-end restaurants and cafes.

 If you want to get to know the history of Paris, Musée Carnavalet has a very comprehensive exhibition tracking the history from Roman times to recent years.
 There’s a lot to see, including some spectacular 17th and 18th century room sets.

 Don’t feel like you have to see it all, though: given you only have two days in Paris, I suggest you pick & choose which periods of history to focus on.